BorisDudkin/FinTech_Project_1_Investment_Advice/README.md

 ![env](Images/env.PNG)

-Rename the text file to .env and save the file to the 'Boris' Directory after selecting 'All Files':
+Rename the text file to .env and save the file to the root directory after selecting 'All Files':

 ![env_save](Images/env_save.PNG)